marco262/my_wiki/data/dragon_heist/gm_notes/notebook.md

 * Florence Ableton has two 14 and 16 year old boys
 * Soundboard:
   * Add volume control
-* Add multi-line support to includes
+* Add monster stats to wiki next time I'm prepping for a fight